eth-brownie/brownie/docs/api.rst

 Contracts
 =========

 Contract classes are not meant to be instantiated directly.
-Each ``ContractDeployer`` instance is created automatically during when Brownie starts.
+Each ``ContractContainer`` instance is created automatically during when Brownie starts.
 New ``Contract`` instances are created via methods in the deployer.

-.. py:class:: ContractDeployer
+.. py:class:: ContractContainer

     A container class that holds all Contracts of the same type, and is used to deploy new instances of that contract.

-.. py:attribute:: ContractDeployer.abi
+.. py:attribute:: ContractContainer.abi

     The ABI of the contract.

-.. py:attribute:: ContractDeployer.bytecode
+.. py:attribute:: ContractContainer.bytecode

     The bytecode of the contract, without any applied constructor arguments.

-.. py:attribute:: ContractDeployer.signatures
+.. py:attribute:: ContractContainer.signatures

     A dictionary of bytes4 signatures for each contract method.